xwenn/Project8_TrainlyIO/README.md

             However, if there is no course with the keyword you enter, it will show “Search returned empty” and return to the student     menu.

-      (3) If you want to enroll a course, enter 3.
+      (3) Enter 3 if you want to enroll a course.

       You will be asked to enter the course Id.